junxit/us-congress-bills-114/bill.md

 - **(13)** *Non-Federal entity*
   - **(A)** *In general* Except as otherwise provided in this paragraph, the term non-Federal entity means any private entity, non-Federal government department or agency, or State, tribal, or local government (including a political subdivision, department, officer, employee, or agent thereof).
   - **(B)** *Inclusions* The term non-Federal entity includes a government department or agency (including an officer, employee, or agent thereof) of the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Northern Mariana Islands, and any other territory or possession of the United States.
-  - **(C)** *Exclusion* The term non-Federal entity does not include a foreign power as defined in section 101 of the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
+  - **(C)** *Exclusion* The term non-Federal entity does not include a foreign power or known agent of a foreign power, as both terms are defined in section 101 of the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
 1801).
 - **(14)** *Private entity*
   - **(A)** *In general* Except as otherwise provided in this paragraph, the term private entity means any person or private group, organization, proprietorship, partnership, trust, cooperative, corporation, or other commercial or nonprofit entity, including an officer, employee, or agent thereof.
   - **(B)** *Inclusion* The term private entity includes a component of a State, tribal, or local government performing electric utility services.
   - **(C)** *Exclusion* The term private entity does not include a foreign power as defined in section 101 of the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
 1801).
-- **(15)** *Real time; real-time* The terms real time and “real-time” mean a process by which an automated, machine-to-machine system processes cyber threat indicators such that the time in which the occurrence of an event and the reporting or recording of it are as simultaneous as technologically practicable.
+- **(15)** *Real time; real-time* The terms real time and “real-time” mean a process by which an automated, machine-to-machine system processes cyber threat indicators such that the time in which the occurrence of an event and the reporting or recording of it are as simultaneous as technologically and operationally practicable.
 - **(16)** *Security control* The term security control means the management, operational, and technical controls used to protect against an unauthorized effort to adversely impact the security, confidentiality, integrity, and availability of an information system or its information.
 - **(17)** *Security vulnerability* The term security vulnerability means any attribute of hardware, software, process, or procedure that could enable or facilitate the defeat of a security control.
 - **(18)** *Tribal* The term tribal has the meaning given the term Indian tribe in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b).